-Continuing the effort to reach a living wage, the FY25 Tentative Budget recommends increasing the County Minimum Wage from \$17.00 to \$18.00 an hour.
+Continuing the effort to reach a living wage, the FY26 Tentative Budget recommends increasing the County Minimum Wage from \$18.00 to \$18.50 an hour.
 I recommend this increase for all County, Constitutional, and Judicial employees funded by the County.

-The majority of County funds continue to be directed towards improving public safety.
-Increases in Law Enforcement, additional Fire Rescue Stations, and a commitment to modernized fleet and equipment remain ongoing priorities.
-The FY25 budget reflects a commitment of \$128 million to Law Enforcement and \$81 million to Fire Rescue services.
+As our largest budgeted core service, funds continue to be directed towards improving public safety.
+Increases in Law Enforcement, additional Fire Rescue Stations, and a commitment to a modernized fleet and equipment remain an ongoing priority.
+The FY26 budget reflects a commitment of \$143 million to Law Enforcement and \$96 Million to Fire Rescue services.